bevyengine/bevy-website/content/learn/book/assets/bevy's-asset-framework.md

 in order to save significant amounts of RAM.

-This can present issues when attempting to mutate asset data, as the actual info things like "pixel data" is moved to the GPU, even though the asset remains loaded.
+This can present issues when attempting to mutate asset data, as the actual data (like the pixel data of an image) is moved to the GPU, even though the asset remains loaded.
 This behavior can be configured by setting [`RenderAssetUsages`] when loading assets.

 [`RenderAsset`]: https://docs.rs/bevy/latest/bevy/render/render_asset/trait.RenderAsset.html